 This page contains cooking and cleaning instructions and Frequently Asked Questions for Little Griddle Products.

 OUR MOST IMPORTANT TIP: Don't preheat to "high!"
-Most cooking takes place at a griddle surface temperature of around 350°-400° Fahrenheit, but outdoor grills and most stoves are easily capable of heating cookware beyond 450°F. Preheat on "medium" for best results.
+Most cooking takes place at a griddle surface temperature of around 350°-400° Fahrenheit, but outdoor grills and most stoves are easily capable of heating cookware beyond 450°F. Preheat on "medium-low" to ""medium" for best results.
 Pre-heating on high can burn cooking oil to the surface of your griddle, which is difficult to remove.
 Little Griddle does not recommend “unrefined” cooking oils with our product due to the low smoke points.
-Smoke points can change wildly depending on variables in oil production (such as whether the oil is refined), but here are typical oil smoke points:
+Smoke points can change wildly depending on variables in oil production, but here are some typical cooking oil smoke points:

-Based on years of testing with our products, we have found that refined avocado oil is an excellent choice for higher-heat cooking on both our stainless steel and our ceramic ANYWARE™ skillets and griddles.
+Based on years of testing with our products, we recommend using higher smoke-point oils (440°F and above) for high-heat cooking on both our stainless steel and our ceramic ANYWARE™ skillets and griddles.
 Excellent results can be obtained with lower smoke-point oils provided that proper care is used not to heat the cookware beyond the capability of the oil.
 Our cookware is capable of being heated to a much higher temperature than most cooking oils.